Study Abroad - Shakespeare and the Theatre

 In addition to 26 years of work at USD, Dr. Hay was also an associate director at The Old Globe Theatre in San Diego for ten years, and for nine years was the artistic director of Center Repertory Company in Walnut Creek, CA. He has had a 32 year professional theatre career, directing more than 70 productions at theatres across the country.
 He has also published two books, a critical edition of a 17th century play, Nobody and Somebody, and a drama textbook, Contact With Drama, co-authored with James F. Howell.

-All program fees include tuition for 3 credits, lodging, medical insurance, entrance fees to all museums and guest lecture venues, transportation to and from each city, breakfast daily and most dinners.
+Program fees include tuition for 3 credits, lodging, medical insurance, entrance fees to all museums and guest lecture venues, transportation to and from each city, breakfast daily and most dinners.

 Students who enroll in a January Term Seminar and the spring semester in Aix-en-Provence consecutively will receive a $500 grant.
 Visit IAU's Scholarship website for additional details.

-Students participating in the Shakespeare & the Theatre Seminar who also attend IAU College for the Spring semester in Aix-en-Provence are encouraged to participate in the Early Start Program the week of January 14-21, 2017.
+Students participating in the Shakespeare & the Theatre Seminar who also attend IAU for the Spring semester in Aix-en-Provence are encouraged to participate in the Early Start Program the week of January 14-21, 2017.
 Students who attend both the J-Term and Spring semester can attend the Early Start Program for a reduced fee.
 The Early Start Program allows students to move in with their French hosts a week before the semester begins, receive French language instruction and participate in local cultural activities!

 Students on the 2015 J-term Program